What are India’s electoral bonds, the secret donations powering Modi’s BJP?

 A foreign firm can now ‘buy a political party’ in India

-What the court rules could fundamentally determine how India’s coming general elections, between March and May, are fought; how much of a role untraced money plays in it; and who has the resources to dominate the political landscape.
+The court’s ruling could fundamentally determine how India’s coming general elections, between March and May, are fought; how much of a role untraced money plays in it; and who has the resources to dominate the political landscape.

 While donors using electoral bonds are technically anonymous, however, the State Bank of India is publicly owned, meaning the ruling party has access to its data.
 This is likely to dissuade large donors from using electoral bonds to donate to opposition parties, critics have said.